tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 2. Now change the URL to `/hello/John%20Doe?format=upper`.
 	1. Notice that the same data has been displayed just the format has changed.

 Open the `index.js` file.
-The route is between lines 34-40.
+The route is between lines 37-43.

 1. Notice that the query string(s) are not part of the route.
 2. The query string comprises name-value pairs.
-3. The query string data can be accessed in the `req.query` object.
+3. The query string data can be accessed in the `ctx.query` object.
 4. Because this data is not part of the route it may or may not be present so you should check to see if the data is present before trying to use this.

 #### 1.3.1 Test Your Understanding